BH120 - Bachelor of Engineering (Software Engineering) (Honours)

 AND

-Complete One (1) of the following Courses: If you have not completed VCE Maths methods or VCE Specialist Maths or equivalent, you must choose Introduction to Engineering Mathematics from this list:
+Complete 12 credit points from the following.
+However, if you have NOT completed VCE Maths Methods or VCE Specialist Maths or equivalent, you must choose Introduction to Engineering Mathematics.

 Course Title